ehamzapour/ProReadMe/README.md

 * Questions

 ## General Information
-This guide will easily and quickly generate a README file by using a command-line application for a developer to focus their time more on coding.
+This application will guide you easily and quickly to generate a README file by using a command-line application so that you can focus their time more on coding.

 ## Installation
 Both npm and inquirer need to be installed.